By Curt Harrington (updated 11-30-2018)

 (5) Immediately after you file, start selling and advertising (unless the invention is such that you need to keep it a trade secret until later).
 If you are going to manufacture, pump out as many press releases to newspapers, radio, morning tv, cable, magazines, etc. as you can.
 1000 pounds of press releases cannot be too many.Just before and right after you file, your operating plan should be so detailed that you don't care whether you manufacture or license since both paths will have an abundant amount of net present value.

-(6) If you do license, make certain you use the tax principles above to create a sale and lessen your tax to the lowest capital gains tax rate.
-If not, arrange your business so that the IRS would rule a "no sale" had occurred until you do actually sell it.
+(6) If you do license, make certain you consider the tax consequences, including the elimination of capital asset status starting in 2018, and take steps to take advantage should some form of tax advantage occur in future.
+Without capital asset status, the main worry for longer term licenses is the bankruptcy principles and rights that can occur if a licensee files for bankruptcy.
+Currently since there is not much advantage in "sale treatment" since capital gains is currently dead, the main reason to avoid a "sale" treatment is so that a patent owner will have something to sell, if and when tax advantage returns.
 Use the rule in the Associated Patentees case to avoid capitalization.
 I worked for and received an LL.M. in taxation primarily so that I could provide additional guidance to my patent clients who are just starting on their first project.
-By insuring that the correct steps are taken at the beginning, money can be saved later on, especially tax dollars.
+By insuring that the correct steps are taken at the beginning, money can potentially be saved later on, especially tax dollars.

 (7) Within one year, apply to all foreign countries where you might have a chance to establish a market, or apply to all non-Patent Cooperation Treaty countries where you might establish a market in conjunction with the filing of a PCT application.